rustyrussell/weak-blocks/README.md

 * no-weak-100-blocks.csv.xz: blocks and mempool CSV without weak blocks (blocks 352720-352819 only)
 * 30-second-16-firstbonus-100-blocks.csv.xz: blocks and mempool CSV with 30 second weak blocks and 16x bonus for first weak block (full corpus)
 * 30-second-16-firstbonus-full.csv.xz: blocks and mempool CSV with 30 second weak blocks and 16x bonus for first weak block (blocks 352720-352819 only)
+* 30-second-16-firstbonus-with-weak-full.csv.xz: blocks and weak blocks and mempool CSV with 30 second weak blocks and 16x bonus for first weak block

 What Are Weak Blocks
 --------------------